sourcenetwork/defradb/docs/cli/defradb_client_rpc_replicator_getall.md

 ### Synopsis

-Use this command if you wish to get all the replicators for the p2p data sync system.
+Get all the replicators active in the P2P data sync system.
+These are the replicators that are currently replicating data from one node to another.

 ```
 defradb client rpc replicator getall [flags]